TheThingSystem/steward/nodewiki/steward/Philosophy.md

 and so on.
 There's nothing wrong with using the off-site Internet infrastructure when no one's home, but the failure modes are much more evident.
-Further, thanks to things like the excellent 'Do Not Disturb' feature on many smartphones, most people simply will not get that email/tweet/fax until after they wake up in the morning...
+Further, thanks to things like the excellent 'Do Not Disturb' feature on many smart phones, most people simply will not get that email/tweet/fax until after they wake up in the morning...

 And this brings us full-circle: